eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Terminal should return something similiar
+### Compare this list to what your Terminal returned (if you are in dev-setup-scripts folder you should have all of these files)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Compare this list to what Terminal returned (if you are in dev-setup-scripts folder you should have all of these files)

 - brew-install-cask.txt